 Loft overflow, still leaking – fixed that with a £1.15 new valve.

-Lawns gone mad – fixed that with a £5 donation to Jamie.
+Lawns had gone mad – fixed that with a £5 donation to Jamie.

-My camera charger couldn’t be fixed – fixed that with a hunt through the bits and pieces box I have at home, to find, yippeee, another charger and it works!
+My camera charger couldn’t be fixed – fixed that with a hunt through the bits and pieces box I have at home, to find, yippee, another charger and it works!

-Jamie went for a ride on his moped, came back an hour later with a broken machine, it had given up the ghost in Farndon and he had to push it all the way back – not fixed (and won’t be for another 4 weeks).
+Jamie went for a ride on his moped and came back an hour later with a broken machine, it had given up the ghost in Farndon and he had to push it all the way back – not fixed (and won’t be for another 4 weeks).

-Gunnea pigs still alive – found out that by driving Sarah over to Rogers (who is looking after them).
+Guinea pigs still alive – found out that by driving Sarah over to Roger’s (He is looking after them).

-Noticed Sue limping about the place, on inspection she has a rather nasty infected big toe, she said it was a small blister that has gone funny.
-Today she WILL visit the doctor and get some anti-biotics (we fly again in 3 days).
+On return I noticed Sue limping, on inspection she has a rather nasty infected big toe, she said it was a small blister that had gone funny.
+Today she WILL visit the doctor and get some antibiotics (we fly again in 3 days).